 Podcasts are a great source of information and entertainment.
 Some are life changing!!
 I play them in the car, on a hike, at the beach, while traveling, and when I cook.
 I also find listening to a good podcast before bed is great alternative to watching television since the flickering light of the TV can interfere with a sound sleep.
 Lucky for me, my husband is a podcast aficionado and passes along his favorites to me.
 Great podcasts stretch the mind and impart powerful ideas.
-So, I’ve compiled a list of my favorite podcasts of 2018.
+Here is a list of my top 5 favorite podcasts for 2018.

 During the holidays, it’s pretty easy to increase your sugar intake with all the parties, cocktails, and extra chocolate.
 You may notice your clothes fitting tighter or heightened sugar cravings…hello Chestnut Praline Chai Latte!!!
 To keep my weight and sugar cravings in check, I’m fasting one day a week on homemade vege broth.
 At first I thought fasting a whole day would be unbearable, especially with all the sweet temptations around, but actually, it’s not that hard once you get over the mental hurdle of “wanting to eat”.
 In fact, it actually feels good.

 Soy Sauce Alternatives

 I love the taste of soy sauce but prefer it’s healthier cousins like Tamari, Coconut Aminos, and Bragg’s Liquid Aminos.
 So, what are these alternatives and how do they differ from traditional soy sauce?
 Keep reading….